Manuel Sagolia – A gunman in the Lincoln County War of New Mexico, he rode with the posse that killed John Tunstall on February 18, 1878.

 James Albert “Ab” Saunders – Fought with the Regulators in the Lincoln County War of New Mexico.
 He survived but was wounded during the conflict.
 Several years later when he was having surgery to correct continuing problems with the injury, he died of complications in San Francisco, California on February 5, 1883.

 John Scroggins – Fought with the Regulators in the Lincoln County War of New Mexico.
-Afterwards he disappeared.
+Afterward, he disappeared.

 John Shears – A gunman, he killed W.W.
 Pruner on June 2, 1888.

-Luke Short (1854-1893) – Earning a reputation as a gunfighter in Dodge City, Kansas, Short later moved to Texas where he was involved in the Short-Courtright Duel in 1887, and shot and killed a Charles Wright who was trying to muscle him out of business in 1890.
+Luke Short (1854-1893) – Earning a reputation as a gunfighter in Dodge City, Kansas, Short later moved to Texas where he was involved in the Short-Courtright Duel in 1887 and shot and killed a Charles Wright who was trying to muscle him out of business in 1890.
 In 1893, he became desperately sick from an unknown illness and died in bed at the age of 39.
-See Article HERE.

 Joe Smith – Fought with the Regulators in the Lincoln County War of New Mexico.
-Afterwards he disappeared.
+Afterward, he disappeared.